dallas-hall/learning-devops/README.md

 From https://www.udemy.com/course/the-complete-devops-bootcamp/ and https://kodekloud.com/courses/lab-course-the-complete-devops-bootcamp/

-I did this as a refresher after taking 3 months off of work on long service leave. 😎
+I did this to fill in some gaps in my knowledge as well as a refresher after taking 3 months off of work on long service leave. 😎

 ## Table of Contents <!-- omit in toc -->